rharter/auto-value-gson/README.md

-# AutoGson
+# AutoValue: Gson Extension

-An extension for Google's [AutoValue](https://github.com/google/auto) that creates a simple [Gson](https://github.com/google/gson) Serializer and Deserializer for each AutoValue annotated object.
+An extension for Google's [AutoValue](https://github.com/google/auto) that creates a simple [Gson](https://github.com/google/gson) TypeAdapterFactory for each AutoValue annotated object.

 **Note**: This is a very early version that won't work with the released AutoValue until a [PR](https://github.com/google/auto/pull/237) has been merged.